 You’ll need to get used to the fact that you’re working as a commissioned salesperson, which means that your income is based entirely on how much you sell.
 Many agents start part time so they can still bring in additional revenue as they’re learning the ropes.

-How to Get Maryland Real Estate Licnense: FAQs
+How to Get Maryland Real Estate License: FAQs

 Now that you have an overview of how to get a real estate agent in Maryland, keep reading to find more answers to frequently asked questions.

-Can I get my Maryland real estate license online?
+Can I take my Maryland real estate prelicensing courses online?

-Yes, you can take all of your Maryland real estate classes online through prelicensing education providers like Real Estate Express.
+Yes, you can take all of your Maryland real estate classes online through prelicensing education providers like Colibri Real Estate.
 However, you’ll need to go to one of the PSI exam testing sites to complete your salesperson exam.

 What if I have a real estate license from another state?

 Real estate agents with licenses from Pennsylvania and Oklahoma can also become licensed in Maryland without going through the entire process.
-To understand the terms of the agreement, visit the Maryland Real Estate Commission website.
+To understand the terms of the agreement, visit the Maryland Real Estate Commission’s reciprocal licensing page.

 On the other hand, if you have your real estate license in Maryland, you can work as an agent in one of these states without going through the entire licensing process: